-The commission is responsible for the licensure of casino operators, regulation, and general administration of casino gaming, and will be composed of three members: one appointed by the Governor who will serve as chairman, one appointed by the President of the Senate, and one appointed by the Speaker of the House of Representatives.
+The commission is responsible for the licensure of casino operators, regulation, and general administration of casino gaming, and will be composed of five members appointed to staggered terms as specified in the bill as amended: one appointed by the Governor, one appointed by the President of the Senate, one appointed by the Senate Finance Chairman, one appointed by the Speaker of the House of Representatives, and one appointed by the House Ways and Means Chairman.
 Commission appointees must meet several enumerated requirements in the bill, including a background check, residency, and verification of economic or financial interests.
 The commission is also tasked with appointing an executive director to oversee the day-to-day operations and management of the commission.
 The compensation of the executive director may not be based upon or a function of profitability or revenue of any casino.

 This bill directs the commission to issue a license to a casino operator pursuant to a request through an ordinance passed by an eligible county's council.
-The bill prescribes numerous requirements and considerations to be made by the commission in licensing a prospective casino operator, including, but not limited to, criminal background checks of the casino's ownership group conducted by SLED, previously obtained casino licenses in other jurisdictions, previously obtained licenses from DOR that remain in good standing, financial information and records to ensure integrity in the casino operations, and any additional information deemed necessary by the commission.
-A prospective casino operator must also provide an economic impact study showing an investment in real property improvements and necessary infrastructure to the proposed casino site of at least \$200,000,000.
+The bill prescribes numerous requirements and considerations to be made by the commission in licensing a prospective casino operator, including, but not limited to, criminal background checks of the casino's ownership group conducted by SLED, previously obtained casino licenses in other jurisdictions, previously obtained licenses from DOR that remain in good standing, financial information and records to ensure integrity in the casino operator must also provide an economic impact study showing an investment in real property improvements and necessary infrastructure to the proposed casino site of at least \$200,000,000.
 The economic impact study must also provide the commission with information regarding the gaming market in the state, economic impacts on the closest municipality, county, and the state as a whole, projected development costs, traffic counts, employment opportunities, and projected GGR.